mayank-94/employee-management-application/employee-system/JPAInfo.md

  			@ManyToOne(fetch=FetchType.LAZY)
  			private Company company;
  		}
- 		Employee own the relationship, so mappedBy attribute will be used inside Company Entity.
+ 		Employee owns the relationship, so mappedBy attribute will be used inside Company Entity.